Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces: Introduction

-Note that Minsky defined primitive-stability for representations with value in $\mathrm{PSL}(2,\C) = \mathrm{Isom}^+(\HH^3)$, but his definition generalizes directly to the more general $\delta$-hyperbolic case. \\ Hence this definition says that all the geodesics $L_\gamma$, for $\gamma$ a primitive element in $\F_2$, are mapped to uniform quasi-geodesics in $X$. \\ Minsky proved, in \cite{minsky_dynamics_2013}, that the set of primitive-stable representations is open in the character variety $\chi(\F_2,\mathrm{PSL}(2,\C))$, that it is invariant under the action of the outer automorphism group $\mathrm{Out}(F_2)$ and that this action is properly discontinuous.
+Minsky defined primitive-stability for representations with value in $\mathrm{PSL}(2,\C) = \mathrm{Isom}^+(\HH^3)$, but his definition generalizes directly to the more general $\delta$-hyperbolic case.
+Note that since, as mentioned above, the orbit map $\tau_\rho$ is always Lipschitz, showing that the orbit map is a quasi-isometric embedding (either on the Cayley graph or on primitive-leaves) reduced to showing the left inequality of \eqref{quasi-iso-emb} : $\displaystyle \frac{1}{C}d(x,x')-D \leq d(\tau_\rho(x),\tau_\rho(x'))$.
+Also notice that the primitive-stability condition only needs to be verified on cyclically reduced primitive elements. \\

+Minsky proved, in \cite{minsky_dynamics_2013}, that the set of primitive-stable representations is open in the character variety $\chi(\F_2,\mathrm{PSL}(2,\C))$, that it is invariant under the action of the outer automorphism group $\mathrm{Out}(F_2)$ and that this action is properly discontinuous.
 Hence primitive-stable representations provide an open domain of discontinuity for the action of $\mathrm{Out}(\F_2)$ on the character variety $\chi(\F_2,\mathrm{PSL}(2,C))$.
-Moreover, Minsky proved that the set of primitive-stable representations strictly contains the set of discrete and faithfull convex-cocompact representations, which is the interior of the set of discrete representation.
-Thus there exist non-discrete primitive-stable representations. \\ Denote by $\mathcal{PS}(X)$ the set of primitive representation from $\F_2$ to $\mathrm{Isom}(X)$.
+Moreover, Minsky proved that the set of primitive-stable representations strictly contains the set of convex-cocompact representations, which is the interior of the set of discrete representations.
+From these properties follows that there exist non-discrete primitive-stable representations. \\ Denote by $\mathcal{PS}(\F_2,X)$ the set of primitive representation from $\F_2$ to $\mathrm{Isom}(X)$.